lakejs/lake-docs/reference/index.md

 ### requestMethod

-The request method for getting user list.
+Defines the request method for getting user list.

 * Type: `'GET' | 'POST' | 'PUT' | 'PATCH'`
 * Default: `GET`

 ### getProfileUrl

-A function that returns a URL to visit the user profile.
+Defines the function that returns a URL to visit the user profile.

 * Type: `function`
 * Default: